-Directions: Refer to the list on the previous page.
-How do you feel about which needs you are meeting and which needs you aren't?
+Directions: Refer to the list on the previous page as you identify how you feel when you do and don't meet your seven universal human needs.
 Use Table 2 below to highlight or circle how you feel when your needs get met.
 Then, answer the questions underneath Table 2.